muritane/coordination-architecture/excecutional_literacies.md

 9. Authority literacy
 10. Model literacy (recursive, cross-cutting)

-Model literacy is meta-level and recursive:
-failure can corrupt lower layers early by laundering non-executable assumptions.

-This ordering reflects **common failure patterns**,
+This ordering reflects **empirical failure patterns**,
 not logical necessity.

+Model literacy failures often appear early
+by laundering non-executable assumptions into apparent coherence.

 ---

 ## Assessment Principle

-Executional literacies are not assessed by outcomes alone.
+Executional literacies are **not assessed by outcomes alone**.

 They are assessed by: